After you submit an online form, read this page for important information on:

 Your duty to check application and registration status

-NOTE: Four to five days after you submit an online form, check the documents tab in TSDR.
-If your documents do not appear in TSDR after four to five days, please email TrademarkAssistanceCenter@uspto.gov.
+NOTE: Four to five business days after you submit a form, check the documents tab in TSDR.
+If your documents do not appear in TSDR, email TrademarkAssistanceCenter@uspto.gov.

 Correcting filing errors

 Not all filing errors are correctable—read this before you submit any forms to correct an error

 Review your filing receipt carefully.
 If you find an error in your filing receipt immediately after submitting your form, contact the Trademark Assistance Center.

 If your error is not correctable, you may need to file a new application.
 However, your filing fee will not be refunded.
 The filing fee is a fee for processing your application.